artorias961/artorias961.github.io/README.md

 So far in the frontend of the website languages are HTML, CSS, and JavaScript while the backend is NodeJS

+# Client Side vs Server Side
+Client Side will be known as the user side, when the user clicks on a link on their browser.
+They are able to render the information and see the beauty of the website.
+While Server Side, is what the server computer sends information to the Client Side but in file format.
+The rendering process is done by the client side not the server side.
+Server Side deals with data or when the Client Side will request for a new link.

 # Programs
 The IDE I will be using is [Visual Studio Code](https://code.visualstudio.com) and the conda environment [mambaforge](https://github.com/conda-forge/miniforge).
 You are not limited to these, you are welcome to find what works best for you.